eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-0/TRG 6.02 API Versioning.md

 For the version in the URL, semantic versioning **must** be used.

-Old endpoints (that have been offered bevor) and are not supported anymore **must** respond with an appropriate HTTP 30x status code and the new location (URL).
+Old endpoints (that have been offered bevor) and are not supported anymore **should** respond with an appropriate HTTP 30x status code and the new location (URL).

 For example, when v3 of an API is released, an request to `https://example.com/api/v2/customers` would return HTTP 301 (moved permanently) and point to `https://example.com/api/v3/customers`